swcarpentry/DEPRECATED-boot-camps/python/2020/Readme.md

 # Modules

 Python has a lot of useful data type and functions built into the language, some of which you have already seen.
 For a full list, you can type `dir(__builtins__)`.
 However, there are even more functions stored in modules.
 An example is the sine function, which is stored in the math module.
 In order to access mathematical functions, like sin, we need to `import` the math module.
-Lets take a look at a simple example:
+Let's take a look at a simple example:

 ```python
 print sin(3) # Error!
 Python doesn't know what sin is...yet